AdobeDocs/workfront.en/help/quicksilver/workfront-basics/manage-your-account-and-profile/configuring-your-user-profile/configure-my-settings.md

   </tr>
   <tr>
    <td role="rowheader"><strong>(Conditional) [!UICONTROL Only Allow &lt;SSO Configuration> Authentication]</strong></td>
    <td> <p> If your [!DNL Workfront] administrator enabled an SSO integration with [!DNL Workfront] and has updated users for SSO, this field is selected by default.
 The type of SSO configuration enabled for your [!DNL Workfront] instance is visible in this field.</p> <p>When this field is selected, you are required you to log into [!DNL Workfront] with your SSO credentials.
-Unchecking it will allow you to log in to [!DNL Workfront] with your [!DNL Workfront] credentials.</p> <p>For more information about configuring [!DNL Workfront] with an SSO solution, see <a href="../../../administration-and-setup/add-users/single-sign-on/single-sign-on.md" class="MCXref xref">Single sign-on in [!DNL Adobe Workfront]</a>.
+Unchecking it will allow you to log in to [!DNL Workfront] with your [!DNL Workfront] credentials.</p> <p>For more information about configuring [!DNL Workfront] with an SSO solution, see <a href="../../../administration-and-setup/add-users/single-sign-on/single-sign-on.md" class="MCXref xref">Single sign-on in [!DNL Workfront]: article index</a>.
 For more information about updating users for SSO, see <a href="../../../administration-and-setup/add-users/single-sign-on/update-users-sso.md" class="MCXref xref">Update users for single sign-on</a>.</p> </td>
   </tr>
  </tbody>
 </table>